-Immunodeficiency disorders interfere with the functioning of the immune system.
-As a result, the body is less able to fight off attacks, such as those from bacteria, viruses, and fungi.
+Immunodeficiency disorders interfere with the healthy function of the immune system.
+As a result, the body is less able to fight off attacks by bacteria, viruses, or fungi.

-There is significant variation among immunodeficiency disorders.
-Primary immunodeficiency disorders are genetic and passed through generations.
-Researchers have identified more than 300 of these genetic disorders.
+There are many immunodeficiency disorders, and they affect the body in different ways.
+Primary immunodeficiency disorders are genetic.
+This means that they can pass from parents to children through generations.
+Researchers have identified more than 400 of these genetic disorders.

 Other areas have special tissue that contains these cells, including the:

 Peyer’s patches, which are parts of the small intestine

 The complement system is also a major part of the immune system.
 It can activate more than 30 different kinds of special proteins.
 When these proteins encounter a pathogen, they can help immune cells launch a response.